Updated January 2, 2023.

 Should You Let Sleeping Dogs Lie?

-- As long as the pet isn’t a service animal (currently, only dogs and miniature horses qualify for this category), you’re well within your rights to ask your renter to permanently remove the pet from your property.
+- As long as the pet isn’t a service animal (currently, only dogs and miniature horses qualify for this category), you’re well within your rights to ask your renter to permanently remove the pet from your rental properties.

 - It's worth noting that Emotional Support Animals (ESAs) do require a doctor's note: if your renter tries to pass off an unauthorized pet as an ESA, this is information you need to contest it.